datalad-handbook/book/docs/basics/101-130-yodaproject.rst

-Note that one feature of the YODA procedure was that it configured certain files (for example everything inside of ``code/``, and the ``README.md`` file in the root of the dataset) to be saved in Git instead of Git-annex.
+Note that one feature of the YODA procedure was that it configured certain files (for example everything inside of ``code/``, and the ``README.md`` file in the root of the dataset) to be saved in Git instead of git-annex.
 This was the reason why the ``README.md`` in the root of the dataset was easily modifiable [#f4]_.

 .. findoutmore:: Saving contents with Git regardless of configuration with --to-git